 Set the LEDs.
-The LEDs are set to correspond to the lower three bits of the unsigned long integer in argp.
-However, if a higher order bit is set, the LEDs revert to normal: displaying the state of the keyboard functions of caps lock, num lock, and scroll lock.
+The LEDs are set to correspond to the lower three bits of the un? signed long integer in argp.
+However, if a higher order bit is set, the LEDs re? vert to normal: displaying the state of the keyboard functions of caps lock, num lock, and scroll lock.

-Before Linux 1.1.54, the LEDs just reflected the state of the corresponding keyboard flags, and KD-GETLED/KDSETLED would also change the keyboard flags.
-Since Linux 1.1.54 the LEDs can be made to display arbitrary information, but by default they display the keyboard flags.
+Before Linux 1.1.54, the LEDs just reflected the state of the corresponding keyboard flags, and KDGETLED/KDSETLED would also change the keyboard flags.
+Since Linux 1.1.54 the board flags.
 The following two ioctls are used to access the keyboard flags.